Sales Tax Calculator

 Practical Tips

 • Economic nexus thresholds vary by state but most use $100,000/year in sales OR 200 transactions as the trigger.
+Regulations vary significantly between jurisdictions, so always verify the specific requirements that apply to your location rather than relying on general guidance.

 • Use a tax automation tool like TaxJar or Avalara once you sell in 5+ states — manual calculation doesn't scale.
+Regulations vary significantly between jurisdictions, so always verify the specific requirements that apply to your location rather than relying on general guidance.

 • Alaska, Delaware, Montana, New Hampshire, and Oregon have no state sales tax, though some local jurisdictions in Alaska do collect tax.
+Request references from recent clients and verify all credentials, licenses, and insurance coverage before signing any agreement, as quality differences between providers can dramatically affect outcomes.

 • Marketplace facilitators (Amazon, Etsy, eBay) collect and remit sales tax on your behalf for sales made on their platform — you generally don't need to worry about those.

 • Keep records of all sales tax collected — you'll need to file returns in each nexus state, usually monthly or quarterly.
+Planning ahead with a realistic timeline prevents rushed decisions and allows you to take advantage of seasonal pricing, bulk discounts, and preferred contractor availability.

 Frequently Asked Questions